MicrosoftDocs/azure-docs/articles/service-bus-messaging/service-bus-python-how-to-use-topics-subscriptions.md

 * Run the tutorial code in the same terminal or command prompt.

 >[!IMPORTANT]
 > Make sure you sign in with `az login`.
-The `DefaultAzureCredential` in the passwordless code uses the Azure CLI credentials to authenticate with Azure.
+The `DefaultAzureCredential` class in the passwordless code uses the Azure CLI credentials to authenticate with Azure Active Directory (Azure AD).

 To use the passwordless code, you'll need to specify a: